-Bo’s apartment was on East 64th Street and close by on 2nd Avenue was a bar called Friday’s, a very ‘in’ hanging-out place for young bachelor men and women, a swinging singles’ bar as the saying went.
+Bo’s apartment was on East 64th Street and close by on 2nd Avenue was a bar called Friday’s, a very ‘in’ place to hang out for young bachelor men and women, a swinging singles’ bar as the saying went.
 Sawdust on the floor and a generally laid back and friendly ambiance.
 Bo knew lots of people around her age and single, the way she was.
-We had barely sat down to order drinks, when a couple of guys whom she knew joined us.
+We had barely sat down to order drinks, when a couple of fellows whom she knew joined us.

 After a while some of us wandered over to the bar and we were standing there sipping on our drinks.
 Next to me was Roger.
 Oh yes.
 Roger.
-All I remember from that moment on was standing next to Roger and wishing we’d been alone in a secluded room.
+All I remember from that moment on was standing next to Roger and wishing we had been alone somewhere.
 The feeling was very mutual.
 It is easy to sense when that’s the case and there was just no doubt.
 Sure we were at one of the most famous Black jazz clubs in the world, but what I remember was Roger standing very close to me.
 We talked and talked and talked.
 About what I have no idea.

-However we all ended up in Roger’s apartment which he shared with a friend.
+However, we all ended up in Roger’s apartment which he shared with a friend who was away.
 New Yorkers always seem to have roommates.
 Rents are just too high for anything else.
 Roger was in business.
-In fact he was an orphan who had been adopted by an uncle and was more or less running the uncle’s business.
+In fact he was an orphan who had been adopted by an uncle and was more or less running this uncle’s business.

-He was learning to paint and there was an easel in the living room with one of his unfinished paintings.
+He was learning to paint and there was an easel in the living room with one of his unfinished paintings, which I don’t remember at all.
 Bo was actually doing just the same kind of thing, but there was no easel in her living room.
-I had accompanied her to her painting school once and I was not impressed by what she was doing.
-But painting as a hobby was very in, so it wasn’t just a coincidence that Roger too was into oil painting.
+I had once accompanied her to her painting school and I was not impressed by what she was doing.
+But painting as a hobby was very in, so it was not just a coincidence that Roger too was into oil painting.
 We were talking and probably having one more drink, when Roger whispered in my ear “You will stay here tonight, won’t you?”
-An electric high-voltage tension went through my whole body.
-I looked at him seriously and said No. There were too many reasons why I just couldn’t face a thing like that.
+A high-voltage tension went through my whole body.
+I looked at him seriously and said “No”.
+There were too many reasons why I just could not face a thing like that.
 I don’t have to enumerate them all.
 But I was Bo’s guest and of course I was going to take a cab back with her to her place.
-She never knew about Roger and me.
-I’m not sure she had noticed anything about what had been going on.
+Bo never knew about Roger and me.
+I am not sure she had noticed anything about what had been going on.
 But there was also Allyn.
 We were not yet married, but what’s the difference?
 I was living with a man I thought I was in love with.
-I wasn’t going to give in to a whim like this no matter how physically attracted I was and making myself feel dirty afterwards.
-This couldn’t lead to anything.
-It would be like a one-night stand.
+I was not going to give in to a whim like this no matter how physically attracted I was and making myself feel dirty afterwards.
+This could not lead to anything.
 No, not for me.
 There was absolutely no doubt in my mind.
+It was “No”.

 But I could never forget about Roger.
-I discretely asked Bo much later, not even sure if she herself might have a crush on him, what had become of Roger.
+I discretely asked Bo much later, not even sure if she herself might not have a crush on him, what had become of Roger.
 She told me a gentile girl had fallen head over heels in love with him and wouldn’t give up.
 She had converted to Judaism to be accepted by Roger’s aunt.
-But that wasn’t enough either.
-She was still not accepted and Roger might – just my own supposition – lose his uncle’s business if he married a gentile or someone his aunt did not approve of.
+But that was not enough either.
+She was still a gentile to the aunt and Roger might – just my own supposition – lose his uncle’s business if he married someone his aunt did not approve of.
 That’s the last I ever heard of Roger.